 The module's services are described in more detail in the CN Series documentation.
-Note access to and behaviour of module services are identical when operating in FIPS-Approved or non-Approved modes.

 Once authenticated, the operator has access to the services required to initialize, configure and monitor the module.
 With the exception of passwords associated with user accounts, the operator never enters Cryptographic Keys or CSPs directly into the module (an Administrator CO will enter passwords when working with user accounts).